BradleyParkerDev/sqlalchemy_and_alembic_boilerplate/README.md

 ### 4. Run Database Migrations

-Initialize and upgrade your database schema using Alembic:
+Initialize and upgrade your database schema in the `CLI` using Alembic:

 ```bash
 alembic upgrade head